 Matthew Shepard (1976-1998)

 What can we do in response to this terrible event?
 We need to pray for our divisions to cease.
 We can go to our prayer services and candlelight vigils.
 Maybe in support of the LGBTQ community we can attend or march in a Gay Pride Parade.
 Maybe we can get over our own homophobia enough to accept that gay couples might hold hands, hug, or kiss in public places just as straight couples do.

 As a measure with wider application in American society, but raised again in the Orlando massacre, we should definitely sign a petition calling on Congress to ban private ownership of assault-type weapons.
-To put it in 1791 terms when the Bill of Rights was adopted, the second amendment allowed citizens to keep their musket and pistol (bearing arms), they but they didn’t need a cannon for hunting or protecting their home (practical reasons for bearing arms on the frontier).
-There are probably some other steps that can be taken with regard to gun ownership.
+These would be the weapons that are most effective in gunning down a large number of people.
+Because of fierce defense of the second amendment, there are probably some other steps that can be taken with regard to gun ownership.
 But with these mass killings, and indiscriminate gang-related killings in south and west side Chicago neighborhoods where children are gunned down in playgrounds and on their front porches (more places of sanctuary), we are driven to ask: when will enough be enough?

 Pastor Frank Senn